Addressing issues in defining the Love numbers for black holes: Tidal response of a slowly rotating Kerr black hole

-To summarize, the above result clearly shows that for non-axisymmetric tidal perturbation, i.e., for modes with $m\ne0$, the zeroth order term in the $M\omega'$ expansion of the response function of a slowly rotating black hole is nonzero.
-This is in sharp contrast with the corresponding result derived in \cite{Chia:2020yla}, where the response function was found to be proportional to $M\omega'$ and there was no zeroth order term.
+To summarize, the above result clearly shows that for nonaxisymmetric tidal perturbation---i.e., for modes with $m\ne0$---the zeroth-order term in the $M\omega'$ expansion of the response function of a slowly rotating black hole is nonzero.
+This is in sharp contrast with the corresponding result derived in \cite{Chia:2020yla}, where the response function was found to be proportional to $M\omega'$, and there was no zeroth-order term.
 This feature can also be seen from \ref{t2}, where we have provided numerical values of the response function for the $l=2=m$ mode with different choices of the dimensionless rotation parameter $(a/M)$.
-As evident from \ref{t2}, the response function derived here, which includes all the terms $\mathcal{O}(M\omega)$, predicts a non-zero value for the zeroth order term in the tidal response, which scales linearly with $(a/M)$.
-This is consistent with our findings, in particular, the result presented in \ref{slow_fkerr}.
+As is evident from \ref{t2}, the response function derived here, which includes all the terms $\mathcal{O}(M\omega)$, predicts a nonzero value for the zeroth-order term in the tidal response, which scales linearly with $(a/M)$.
+This is consistent with our findings---in particular, the result presented in \ref{slow_fkerr}.
 Moreover, the coefficient of $M\omega'$ differs from the expression of the tidal response function in \cite{Chia:2020yla}, which is clear from \ref{t2} and can be thought of as a generalization of the corresponding situation in the Schwarzschild spacetime, as seen in the previous section.
-If we interpret the zeroth order term in the tidal response function as the Love number, then for slowly rotating Kerr black hole it is non-zero and imaginary.
+If we interpret the zeroth-order term in the tidal response function as the Love numbers, then for a slowly rotating Kerr black hole, these are nonzero and imaginary.

-\section{Discussion: The Love number of a rotating black hole}
+\section{Discussion: The Love numbers of a rotating black hole}